3-year-old girl accidentally shot by 7-year-old brother, mother arrested

 Their mother, identified as Michaela Harman, 24, and a third younger sibling were home when the incident happened, according to the release.

 Harman was arrested for child abuse resulting in death – criminal negligence.
-She was booked at the Westminster Police Department and will be taken to the Jefferson County Jail.
+She has since been formally charged, and was given a $20,000 personal recognizance bond.

+She is scheduled to appear in court again for a preliminary hearing on May 20.

 Her two surviving children have been placed temporarily in the care of Jefferson County Human Services, according to the release.